JuliaGraphics/Luxor.jl/docs/src/explanation/basics.md

 ![point example](../assets/figures/point-ex.png)

 Angles are usually supplied in radians, measured starting at the positive x-axis turning towards the positive y-axis (which usually points 'down' the page or canvas).
-So rotations are ‘clockwise’.
+So rotations look ‘clockwise’.
 (The main exception is for turtle graphics, which conventionally let you supply angles in degrees.)

-Coordinates are interpreted as PostScript points, where a point is 1/72 of an inch.
+Coordinates are usually interpreted as PostScript points, where a point is 1/72 of an inch, or as pixels, at a DPI of 72ppi.

 Because Julia allows you to combine numbers and variables directly, you can supply units with dimensions and have them converted to points (assuming the current scale is 1:1):